Course - Introduction to Social Studies Education Part 2 (1-7) - MGLU3110

 Course content

-Social studies 1 part 2 provides an introduction to the social studies as areas of knowledge and school subjects with relevance for teaching at primary and secondary level.
+Social studies 1 part 2 provides an introduction to the social studies as areas of knowledge and school subjects with relevance for teaching at primary level.

 In the field of democracy and citizenship, emphasis is placed on knowledge and understanding of politics and political processes, democracy and citizenship education with the main emphasis on Norwegian conditions.